echoprotocol/echowiki/api-reference/echo-operations/asset-management.md

    /// ID is not known at the time this operation is created, create this price as though the new asset has instance
    /// ID 1, and the chain will overwrite it with the new asset's ID. asset_options              common_options;
    /// Options only available for BitAssets.
-MUST be non-null if and only if the @ref market_issued flag is set in
+MUST be non-null if and only if the asset is a bitasset optional<bitasset_options> bitasset_opts;
-   /// common_options.flags
-   optional<bitasset_options> bitasset_opts;

    extensions_type extensions;